About Rock Jem

 Jem was one of the first things I searched for when I got internet access in the mid 90's.
 Jem had just been rediscovered by fans on the internet and a small community was taking shape.
 I was among the youngest fans and mostly a silent bystander and collector.
 But soon I started creating my site.

 Rock Jem started out as "Universal Appeal" in 1997, on a free webhost called Angelfire.
-The original idea was to spread info about this great cartoon, upload some pictures and make features that weren't available anywhere else.
+Infact the oldest trace of that website, that still remains online at it's original URL, is a picture taken with a traditional camera off my TV screen of Rio and the Holograms, dated June 16, 1997.
+The original idea of this site was to spread info about this great cartoon, upload some pictures and make features that weren't available anywhere else.
 Those are still goals for this site, aswell as relying on information rather than visual effects, and supporting official products for the brand to one day return and show its full potential.
-And hopefully this site along with the amount of visitors, is proof that there's an interest in Jem.
+And this site along with the amount of visitors, is proof that there's an interest in Jem.

 But incase you came to this site first, this is not the only Jem site on the internet.
-In fact, Jem fans have taken their time, energy and money, and done the most amazing projects!
+In fact, Jem fans have done the most amazing projects!
 And now Jem is working her way back as we speak!
-Re-runs on TV, DVD releases, live-action movie, new comic, the new commemorative collectors doll line, and exclusive jewelries collection, among more products and happenings.
+Re-runs on TV, DVD releases, live-action movie, new comic, the new commemorative collectors doll line, and exclusive jewelries collection, Funko Pop figures, action figures, among more products and happenings.
 Jem fans are even dreaming of a new doll line in stores and a new cartoon on TV, with as many of the original people involved as possible.
-But many of us are having a hard time keeping up with all the wonderful news already!

 Making a site like this, means a lot of text-writing, HTML-coding, CSS-coding, scanning of collectibles, photographing, picture editing, designing logos, uploading, correcting errors, updating links, keeping the domain running, keeping up with interactive features, and always keeping up with rare collectibles that show up and new ones released, among other news.
 I don't think most people realize how hard this can be.
 At times I can't keep up.

 So what do I get out of making this site?
 It has no advertising at all, and no shop, which means I earn nothing on the site.
 I don't ask for money via kickstarter or a PayPal link.
-I'm not looking for recognition in form of being called a Jem expert.
-Nor do I seek some kind of position among Jem fans.
+I do consider myself an expert on just about everything Jem, but I do not seek some kind of position among Jem fans.
 I don't make a lot of noise outside this site.
 I have a regular voice like everyone else, and I'm just crazy about Jem!

 As difficult as it can be to make a site, there are a lot of positive things:

 - Jem has an amazing effect on me to get forward in so many ways.
 It challenges me to create.
-Infact the site is a great motivation to learn things, like website building and image design, and Jem is a very inspiring cartoon!
+Infact the site is a great motivation to learn things, like a second language, website building and image design, and Jem is a very inspiring cartoon!

 - All the people who understand it's hard work and appreciate it.
 A nice message can mean so much!